 Click on the links below to be taken to the swimming level of your choice or scroll down.

-Our Summer Program runs from September 20th – December 19th
+Our Spring Program runs from April 25th – June 19th

-For more information on registration and policies, including our COVID-19 refund/credit policies, click here.
+For more information on registration as well as our refund and credit policies, click here.